PanduDcau/Pet-Store-API-MiddlewareProject/README.md

     https://github.com/Pandula1234/Pet-Store-API-MiddlewareProject.git

 Go to the IntelliJ IDEA and Setup the API from cloned git

+Make sure you have install Java Version 11.0 or Above & configure the Java Home in configuration settings.

+    JAVA_HOME=C:\Program Files\Java\jdk-11.0.12

 A) Setting Up the Gradle in IntelliJ

 ![IntelliJConfig](https://github.com/Pandula1234/Pet-Store-API-MiddlewareProject/blob/main/Pet%20Store%20Documentation%20(Testing)/Configuration/Gradle%20Config.PNG)